 Each IEP must be reviewed at least annually to determine whether the annual goals for the child are being achieved.
 The IEP must be revised if there is any lack of expected progress of the child, subsequent evaluations are conducted, additional information about the child is provided to or by the parents, or there are changes in the child's anticipated needs or other matters.
 An IEP may only be revised or amended through an IEP Team meeting that takes place in accordance with the requirements if IDEA or by agreement of the parent and the state charter school.
-If amendments are made to an IEP, the state charter school must ensure that all teachers and service providers and the child's IEP Team are notified of the amendment as necessary.
-A parent must be provided a revised copy of the IEP with any amendments incorporated.
+If amendments are made to an IEP, the state charter school must ensure that all teachers and service provided a revised copy of the IEP with any amendments incorporated.